-In this lesson, we will create a User Story wiki page for the user story called "Retake Quiz".
+Let's create a User Story wiki page for the Retake Quiz user story.

-Format of a User Story page
+Format of a User Story Page

-Additional Links (if any)
+Additional links (if any)

-We will now create this wiki page for the Retake Quiz user story, which is as follows:
+Let's create this wiki page for the Retake Quiz user story, which is as follows:

 As a student who failed the test, I want to be able to retake this quiz 24 hours later.